 With edibles, you can also enjoy a sustained high.
 The intoxicating effects have been known to last for at least four hours or more.

-Additionally, edibles are pretty convenient as they are easy to consume, and discreet, especially around others.
+Additionally, edibles are pretty convenient as they are easy to consume and they’re discreet, especially around others.

 You Didn't Decarb First

-If you have never made an edible before, understand that you need to decarb your cannabis first.
+If you have never made edibles before, it may come as a surprise to hear that you need to decarb your cannabis first.

 Decarbing is a straightforward process that can easily be done by baking your cannabis in an oven or Instant Pot.

-If you skip this process, you will be unlikely to feel the effects of your edibles.
+If you skip this process, you will be unlikely to feel the desired intoxicating effects of your edibles.

-Remember, flower buds, trim, kief, and many concentrates all need to be decarbed.
+Remember, flower buds, trim, kief, and many concentrates all need to be decarbed before incorporating them into a recipe.

 You Didn't Consume Enough